UK Independence Party: Entering mainstream politics: 2014–2016

+2016 Brexit referendum

 To counter the loss of further votes to UKIP, the governing Conservatives, led by David Cameron, promised a referendum on the UK's continued membership of the EU.
 Rather than taking part in the official Vote Leave campaign, to which various Eurosceptic Conservative and Labour politicians were linked, UKIP affiliated itself with the Leave.EU campaign group.
 Farage gained regular press coverage during the campaign, in which Leave.EU emphasised what it characterised as the negative impact of immigration on local communities and public services.
 The June 2016 referendum produced a 51.89% majority in favour of leaving the EU: the accomplishment of UKIP's raison d'être raised questions about the party's future.
 The loss of its MEPs would result in the loss of its primary institutional representation and a key source of its funding.

 Decline: 2016–present

 Downward turn (2016–2018)

 After the referendum, Farage resigned as UKIP leader.
 Diane James was elected as his successor, but resigned after 18 days.
 Farage's former deputy, Paul Nuttall, was elected leader that month.
 In March 2017, the party's only MP, Carswell, left the party to sit as an independent.
-The next month, Reckless also left UKIP.
+The following month, Reckless also left UKIP.
 In the 2017 local elections, UKIP lost all 145 seats it was defending, but gained one on Lancashire County Council.
 These results led several prominent former UKIP members to call for the party to be disbanded.
 In the following 2017 general election, UKIP received fewer than 600,000 votes and won no seats.
 The following day, Nuttall resigned and Steve Crowther took over as interim party leader.
-In July 2017, it lost its majority on Thanet council when Councillor Beverly Martin defected to the Conservatives; in September all three UKIP councillors on Plymouth City Council defected to the Conservatives, as did Alexandra Phillips, who had been UKIP's Head of Media for three years.
+In July 2017, it lost its majority on Thanet council when Councillor Beverly Martin defected to the Conservatives; in September all three UKIP councillors on Plymouth City Council defected to the Conservatives, as did Alexandra Phillips, who had been UKIP's head of media for three years.

 In 2017, Henry Bolton, a former soldier, was elected leader.
 In January 2018, UKIP MEP Jonathan Arnott resigned from the party.
 In December 2017, former UKIP Suffolk County Council member and parliamentary candidate from the general election in Central Suffolk and North Ipswich, Stephen Searle, murdered his wife Anne Searle at their home in Stowmarket.
 In January 2018, UKIP's NEC delivered a vote of no confidence in Bolton; only Bolton voted against the motion.
 He nevertheless refused to resign.
 In protest, Margot Parker resigned as deputy leader, as did the party's spokesmen for government, education, immigration, and trade and industry.
-A few days later, all seventeen UKIP members of Thurrock Council left the party and formed Thurrock Independents.
+A few days later, all 17 UKIP members of Thurrock Council left the party and formed Thurrock Independents.
 In February, UKIP members passed a vote of no confidence in Bolton, removing him as leader.
 He was replaced by Gerard Batten as interim leader until a new leadership election could be held.
 When the election occurred in April, Batten stood unopposed and was elected.